-Key vocabulary: equal to, take, take away, less, minus, subtract, leaves, distance between, how many more, how many fewer / less than, most, least, count back, how many left, how much less is\? difference, count on, strategy, partition, tens, units exchange, decrease, hundreds, value, digit
+Key vocabulary: equal to, take, take away, less, minus, subtract, leaves, distance between, how many more, how many fewer / less than, most, least, count back, how many left, how much less is? difference, count on, strategy, partition, tens, units exchange, decrease, hundreds, value, digit

-- Subtract mentally a: 3-digit number and ones, 3-digit number and tens, 3-digit number and hundreds. - Estimate answers and use inverse operations to check. - Solve problems, including missing number problems. - Find 10 or 100 more or less than a given number. - Recognise the place value of each digit in a 3-digit number.

-- Counting up differences as a mental strategy when numbers are close together or near multiples of 10 (see examples above) Read and write numbers up to 1000 in numerals and words.
+- Subtract mentally a: 3-digit number and ones, 3-digit number and tens, 3-digit number and hundreds. - Estimate answers and use inverse operations to check. - Solve problems, including missing number problems. - Find 10 or 100 more or less than a given number. - Recognise the place value of each digit in a 3-digit number. - Counting up differences as a mental strategy when numbers are close together or near multiples of 10 (see examples above) - Read and write numbers up to 1000 in numerals and words. - Practise mental subtraction strategies, such as subtracting near multiples of 10 and adjusting (e.g. subtracting 19 or 21), and select most appropriate methods to subtract, explaining why.
+We will consider the following when teaching Subtraction 1:teach children to consider the most appropriate methods before calculating - 2: Introducing partitioned column subtraction method, from practical to written

-Read the question carefully?
-Inderstand what is requ Choose the correct operation Solve the problem Answer the question Check my calculation/answe
+Read the question corefulty?
+Understand what is required Choose the correct operation Salve the problem Answer the question Check my calculation/answer